eslupe6/eslupe6/_posts/2021-02-26-my-experience-with-oxygen.md

 I was assigned to code pages 16 through 19 of “The Yellow Wall-paper” by Charlotte Perkins Stetson.
 “The Yellow Wall-paper” is a narrative-style short story written in 1892, providing a glimpse into the societal attitudes and gender norms surrounding women’s health during this era.

 Before coding, I used Google Docs to markup areas where tags would be needed.
-Next, I transferred the text into Oxygen, which is a coding program that uses eXtensible Markup Language (XML).
+Next, I transferred the text into Oxygen, which is an XML (eXtensible Markup Language) coding program.
 To code, I used Text Encoding Initiative (TEI).

 ### Markup in Google Docs
 I first went into our class Google Drive to find a document that contained the text.
 When I heard I would mark up 4 pages, I thought the process would be painful.
 However, each page contained a few short paragraphs, which led me to breathe a sigh of relief.